alexeygrigorev/workshops/temporal.io/README.md

 """.strip()
 ```

-### Managing Context with Summarization
+And use a different model, e.g. `gpt-5-mini`.

-When dealing with long transcripts, we exceed context window.
+But when dealing with long transcripts, we exceed context window.
 But we can summarize the transcripts.

 Let's create a summarizing agent: